 This is a tremendous accomplishment for us, and we are proud to be able to say that we are truly responsible and ethical breeders, true leaders in promoting what is best for this breed... for both ears and tails to remain intact as nature intended!
-We can proudly boast that we were (as far as we know) the first and only breeder of purebred Mini Schnauzers in Canada, perhaps even in all of North America, that refuse to crop ears or dock tails on any puppies (unless there is a genuine medical need to dock a tail which we have as yet never had).
+We can proudly boast that we were (as far as we know) the first breeder of purebred Mini Schnauzers in Canada, perhaps even in all of North America, that refused to crop ears or dock tails on any puppies (unless there is a genuine medical need to dock a tail which we have as yet never had).
 We have done this by choice starting many years ago, not by force via the new bylaws or veterinarians' code of ethics that are finally being passed in many provinces.
-These new bylaws or code of ethics that were or are being enacted actually bans them from being able to do so if they wish to keep their license!
+These new bylaws or code of ethics that were or are being enacted actually bans vets from being able to do so if they wish to keep their license!
 We are very proud that one of our dogs, Ykelenstam's Kinetic Kaper, was chosen to represent the breed on the national anti docking - anti cropping poster released across Canada by the Canadian Veterinary Medical Association in early 2010.
 This poster was several years in the making and has very important information on it, and we are so proud to have been a part of it right from the beginning stages.
 The poster can be seen on our Breed Info page. :)

 Please take a few moments to read and sign the guestbook before you leave!